 Nonverbal communication matters

 Your nonverbal communication tells a story about your motivation.
 You should do your best to show enthusiasm in an interview, to smile, to talk positively about everything, to listen carefully.
-Doing that, they will believe you are motivated to have the job.
+They have to see your motivation, not only hear you talking about it.

 To be honest, I prefer routine jobs.
 I like to know what to do and I need some time to perfect my work.

 Good relationships on the workplace matter for me.
 If I feel like a member of a hard working team, if I enjoy going to job, it doesn’t matter if it is routine or not.

 From my point of view, it is not a repetitive job.
 Of course some tasks repeat regularly, but that’s the case with every other job as well.
 New problems and challenges occur every other day in an office, which makes the job challenging and interesting.
 At least that’s how I feel about the role of an administrative assistant.